SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 ## Overview

-Linear Regression is the first algorithm in the **Demystifying Machine Learning** series and in this article we'll be discussing about Linear Regression using Normal equation.
-This article covers what is Linear Regression, how it works, maths behind normal equation method, fixing some edge cases, handling overfitting and code implementation.
+Linear Regression is the first algorithm in the **Demystifying Machine Learning** series and in this article we'll be discussing Linear Regression using Normal equation.
+This article covers what is Linear Regression, how it works, the maths behind the normal equation method, fixing some edge cases, handling overfitting and code implementation.

 ## What is Linear Regression ?

-Linear Regression in simple terms is fitting the best possible linear hypothesis *(a line or a hyperplane)* on the data having a linear relationship so that we can predict the new unknown data point with least possible error.
-It's not necessary to have linear relationship in data but having such can lead to approximately close predictions.
-For a reference take a look on the below representation.
+Linear Regression in simple terms is fitting the best possible linear hypothesis *(a line or a hyperplane)* on the data having a linear relationship so that we can predict the new unknown data point with the least possible error.
+It's not necessary to have a linear relationship in data but having such can lead to approximately close predictions.
+For a reference take a look at the below representation.

 <img src="/Users/swayam/Desktop/Demystifying ML/linear_regression/images/intro_linear_reg.png" style="zoom:50%;" />

-In the above picture only 1 feature *(along x-axis)* and the target *(along y-axis)* is displayed just for the sake of sinmplicity and we can see that the red line is fitting the data very nicely covering most of the variance.
+In the above picture, only 1 feature *(along x-axis)* and the target *(along y-axis)* is displayed just for the sake of simplicity and we can see that the red line is fitting the data very nicely covering most of the variance.

 One thing is to be noted that we call it Linear Regression but it's not always fitting a line, we call it hypothesis or hyperplane.
 If we have N-Dimensional data *(data having N number of features)* then we can fit a hyperplane of atmost N-Dimensions.